rishi-div/graphql-engine/community/README.md

 # Community

 This directory contains community-contributed code and content that supplements Hasura GraphQL Engine.
 It includes several example applications built using GraphQL Engine to demonstrate its features, several boilerplates for users to get started with auth webhooks, triggers, etc. and some community tooling around the Engine.
+Rishi test.

 The following categories of community content can be found in their respective sub-folders: